Kape94/Chimia/README.md

 TODO: update readme
 TODO: Buffers implementation code on Rendering module is quite messy.
 TODO: Model is not a good name for class Model;
-TODO: Add dynamic sizing mechanism for batches;
-  - Add support on Rendering module for resizing a buffer;
-  - For Draw3D module, expand the gpu buffers on flush;
 TODO: Revisit vertex input;
 TODO: Search TODO comments on code;
 TODO: Missing features